-There have been so many trends that have accelerated during the COVID-19 shutdown.
-One that stands out is the massive increase in usage of Instagram Live video, which grew 70% in just the first week of sheltering in place.
-This immediate adoption is a showcase for how powerful and unique Instagram Live Picture-In-Picture feature can be for social media marketers and consumers.
+There have been so many trends that have accelerated during COVID, but one that really stands out is the massive increase in usage of Instagram Live video, which grew 70% in just the first week of sheltering in place.
+This immediate adoption is a showcase for how powerful and unique Instagram Live’s Picture-In-Picture feature (PiP) can be for social media marketers and consumers alike.

-The selfie-style camera is valuable.
-Sustained eye contact and intimacy enables deeper connections than any other platform.
-But it can get boring.
-People are craving more stimulation, and an IG Live video can be transformed into a much more engaging dialogue by complementing that up-close video with additional content and media.
+The selfie-style camera is invaluable with PIP.
+Sustained eye contact and direct intimacy enable deeper connections than any other platform.
+But it can get boring just scrolling.
+Younger social users are craving more stimulation, and an IG Live video can be transformed into a much more engaging dialogue by complementing that up-close PiP video with additional content and media.

 Instagram Live isn’t only for simple selfie cams and monologues.
 Taking the extra steps to create a more dynamic broadcast can go a long way in retaining viewers, attracting new viewers, and keeping followers coming back the next time you go live.
 Creating a better broadcast will maximize views in the live window — and on your account over time.